-On Friday, a presentation from the United States Attorney’s Office about students’ rights and how law enforcement affects students was brought to campus.
+On Friday, a presentation from the United States Attorney’s Office for bankruptcy lawyers in Plymouth about students’ rights and how law enforcement affects students was brought to campus.
 Students gathered at noon in the alumni lounge to hear speakers who represented several different aspects of law enforcement.

 The presenters included Charles Grady from the FBI, Chief Tracy Mooney from the UNH Police Department, Ndidi Moses, Assistant Attorney at the U.S. Attorney’s Office, and John Sereno, Assistant Investigator at the U.S. Attorney’s Office.